netgen/NetgenEnhancedSelectionBundle/Resources/doc/INSTALL.md

 An example of changes required to override the content field template is available within the [BCPageLayoutOverrideTestBundle](https://github.com/brookinsconsulting/BCPageLayoutOverrideTestBundle/commit/e48f57387a3b88c5869300d64e9ff3702eb37a67) which provides an overriden `sckenhancedselection_content_field.html.twig` template.

-#### General requirements of a content field template override bundle
+#### Step by step instructions to override the content field template

-* Within your custom bundle create a DependencyInjection/YourCustomTemplateOverrideExtension.php class implementing the PrependExtensionInterface class.
-Remember to load the `Resources/config/ezpublish.yml` config file from in your own bundle.
-The [import template override settings from a bundle documentation](https://doc.ez.no/display/EZP/Import+settings+from+a+bundle#Importsettingsfromabundle-Theimplicitway) provides an example.

-* Create a config file override in `Resources/config/ezpublish.yml` (within your own custom bundle) and populate it with the settings required in the field_templates settings block to override the template.
+* Create `Resources/config/ezpublish.yml` file within your own custom bundle and populate it with the following example to override the template, changing the bundle name as required:

-Here is an example of the bundle's template override config settings required:

 ```yaml
 system: